STR: Secure Computation on Additive Shares Using the Share-Transform-Reveal Strategy: Introduction

 \end{itemize}

 The rest of our paper is organized as follows.
-In section \ref{sec:related work}, we briefly introduce some typical technologies in SMC.
-The system and threat model will be given in section \ref{sec:ProblemFormula}.
-Section \ref{sec:ReshareProtocol} considers the resharing protocols which can transform $shares$ between ASS and MSS format.
-Then section \ref{sec:BasicFundmentalFunc} constructs protocols for all the basic elementary functions in our system model.
-More optimization, expansion and protocols on matrices are considered in section \ref{sec:OptimizationAndExpansion}.
-The security and efficiency analysis of all designed protocols are shown in section \ref{sec:SecuAnaly} and section \ref{sec:CommComplexity}.
-Finally, we make the conclusion and prospect in section \ref{sec:conclu}.
-Some protocols designed for completeness are placed in the appendix.
+In Section \ref{sec:related work}, we briefly introduce some typical technologies in secure multiparty computation and secret sharing.
+The system model, security model, and some preliminaries are given in Section \ref{sec:ProblemFormula} and Section \ref{sec:Preliminaries}.
+In Section \ref{sec:ReshareProtocol}, we present the STR strategy and two resharing protocols which can transform \textit{shares} between ASS and MSS format.
+Section \ref{sec:protocols} and \ref{sec:protocolsOnMat} construct protocols for numbers and matrices in our system model.
+The security and efficiency analysis of all designed protocols are shown in Section \ref{sec:SecuAnaly} and Section \ref{sec:CommComplexity}.
+Section \ref{sec:CaseStudy} presents a case study of our protocols.
+Finally, we make the conclusion and prospect in Section \ref{sec:conclu}.
+Some protocols designed for completeness are placed in the Appendix.